 In part 1 of this article, we began an examination of the 2 things everyone going through a DUI will be required to do: breath and/or urine testing for drugs and alcohol, and some kind of classes, counseling or treatment.
 After a brief history lesson, we ended with what I consider the gold standard for DUI lawyers – that success in a DUI case is best measured by what does NOT happen to you.
 No matter how else you put it, the job of a DUI lawyer is to protect the client from as many consequences as possible, and that includes testing, which we’ll examine in this segment.

-If, by some chance, a person was ordered to not drink while the case made its way through court (and for a long time, this was far more the exception, rather than the rule), there was really no way to verify if they were or weren’t, and about the only way a person could get caught violating it is if he or she had some kind of police contact (like an arrest for another case) and it was documented that he or she had been drinking.
+If, by some chance, a person was ordered to not drink while the case made its way through court (and for a long time, this was far more the exception, rather than the rule), there was really no way to verify if they were or weren’t, and about the only way a person could get caught violating it is if he or she had some kind of police contact (like an arrest for another case involving alcohol) and/or it was otherwise documented that he or she had been drinking.

 Over time, that changed, and it became a standard condition for a person not to drink at all while on probation.
 Up to then, the idea of restricting someone from consuming alcohol was situational.
 In other words, if you had been convicted of a DUI, then both for the safety of the public and as part of your punishment, while on probation, you couldn’t drink at all and then drive.
 Thus, if someone went out for a nice dinner, he or she would have to pass on the glass of wine unless someone else was driving.